amchristi/AdFL/README.md

 and 3 labeled tests are testHierarchicalUriMutation, testEmpty, testRelativePath.

+Selected tests can be derived by computing coverage information.
+Though selected tests are not important for AdFL paper as long as they remain same across schemes.

 We note that currently few _10 and _20 files are missing.
 They will be soon updated.